30 Things to Do in São Paulo, Brazil - By a Local

 24. See what’s on at the Pinacoteca Museum

 São Paulo’s oldest art museum is dedicated to showcasing (mostly) Brazilian artists from the 1900s through modern day.
 It has constantly changing exhibitions that are always beautiful and thought-provoking.
-The building itself is also a delight.
+See what’s on the calendar on the museum’s website here.

 25. Admire the architecture at Estação da Luz & Luz Park